thelogical/kops-autoscaling/README.md

 ### Deployment

+Before Proceeding make sure you have kubectl installed on the system.
 Edit the *query.json* file to modify the cluster parameters.
 The name parameter will be used to name the cluster.
 Make sure your ec2 instance has sufficient IAM permissions.<br>